Interpreting profiling data

 The Momentics IDE shows stack frames as child elements, and it shows the reason for the suspension beside the thread (such as the end of the stepping range was reached, a breakpoint was encountered, or a signal was received).
 When a program exits, the Momentics IDE also shows the exit code.

 The Execution Time view

 The Execution Time view helps you identify which functions consume the most CPU time, which makes them candidates for optimization.
 This data-collection technique lets you gather precise information about the amount of time that the processor spends in each function, and provides stack trace and call count information at the same time.

 In the Execution Time view, the Table view displays profiling data in these columns:

 - The name of the function.
 In addition, you can view who called the function, and how much time each function took to execute in the context of a caller.

 - Deep Time

 - The time it took to execute the function and all of its descendants.
-It is the pure real time interval from the time function starts until it ends, which includes the shallow time of this function, the sum of the children's deep times, and all time in which the thread isn't running while blocked in this function.
-It's also referred as the Total Function Time.
+It is the pure real time interval from the time the function starts until it ends, which includes the shallow time of this function, the sum of the children's deep times, and all time in which the thread isn't running while blocked in this function.
+Deep Time is also referred as the Total Function Time.
 When this function is called more than once, it's the sum of all the times it's called from a particular stack frame, or from a particular function.